 It’s nice to be able to set a theme for your site, but you know what’s nicer?
 Letting your users decide.
 Discourse allows you to offer different themes to your users allowing them to set the theme according to their preferences.
 Their choice is limited to their own account and won’t affect your active theme choice or the choices of the other users.

-For example, you can set the active theme to the default theme (light) but offer the dark theme as a option.
+For example, you can set the active theme to the default theme (light) but offer the dark theme as an option.
 Let’s try and do that now.
-In the theme interface, you can see a small “user” icon next to the default theme name.
-This icon indicates that the theme can be selected by users.
+In the theme interface.

 and your users will be able to select whatever theme they prefer by going to